watson-developer-cloud/assistant-toolkit/integrations/webhooks/multi-assist/README.md

 Follow these steps to deploy this sample after you've cloned this repository to your local drive.

 ### Import the skills
-1. Import the three Skills into a single Watson Assistant instance.
+1. Import the three Skills into a single IBM watsonx Assistant instance.
 2. Create 3 Assistants that correspond to each of these Skills.
 3. From within each of these 3 Assistants go ahead and associate the 3 skills.